iloveicedgreentea/GoWatchIt/readme.md

 * HDMI Sync detection and automation (pause while HDMI is syncing so you don't sit embarrassed with a audio playing to a black screen in front of your friends)  (coming soon)
 * Web based UI

-Players Supported:
+Players Supported Via Home Assistant:
-* Kodi (through Home Assistant)
+* Kodi (The integration exposes necessary data)

+Players Supported Natively:
-* Plex (Webhooks and through Home Assistant)
+* Plex
-* Jellyfin (through Home Assistant)
+* Jellyfin
 * Emby (may work due to jellyfin support, no support given and not tested)

-* Apple TV and technically any player that exposes the correct metadata (title, year, codec, edition, tmdb)
+I am working on updating the Plex integration to expose the necessary data to Home Assistant.
+This will allow bypassing Plex webhooks

 Other cool stuff:
 * Mute/Unmute Minidsp